-Transparency an Accountability. d assessments and recommendations.
-(OPCC and Force) the Force and between the OPCC.
-2020/21 Update: Complete - Areas for Improvement (AFI) reports are produced for the monthly Scrutiny and Effectiveness Board.
-Risks and Performance The effectiveness of business continuity planning needs to be assessed in light of the Coronavirus pandemic and the transition to the 'new norm'.
-At the 30 th June 2020, the direct costs of £650k in responding to the pandemic since March 2020 have been: £433k - PPE Purchases; £71k - Testing; £62k - ICT Costs; £52k - Overtime; £19k - Estate Costs (incl.
-Cleaning and H&S measures; £9k - Fleet Costs; and £4k - Training Cancellations In July 2020, the Home Office confirmed that the costs of PPE will be reimbursed to Forces.
+£62k - ICT Costs; £52k - Overtime; £19k - Estate Costs (incl.
+Cleaning and H&S measures; £9k - Fleet Costs; and £4k - Training Cancellations

+In July 2020, the Home Office confirmed that the costs of PPE will be reimbursed to Forces.

 It is expected that the above costs will also be partly offset from savings in other budget areas such as travel and subsistence, utilities etc, by virtue of lockdown restrictions.

 Looking longer term, both the Commissioner's Police and Crime Plan and Force's Delivery plan will need to reflect the changing world which will emerge post Coronavirus.

-(OPCC and Force) Existing Internal Audit recommendations to be finalised on business continuity plan.
-The Business Support Silver group has been tasked with managing the recovery of Gwent Police.
-Each Department (including the OPCC) has been tasked with developing plans that will lead to: A resumption of business as usual; Anticipating and planning for a new normal; Delivering improved and transformed operating processes and procedures, building on lessons learnt and capturing and embedding good practice; and An appreciation of the short-term, medium and long-term direct costs of Coronavirus to Gwent Police.
-In addition, senior leaders in both the OPCC and the Force will undertake an assessment of the longer-term disruption and consequences arising from the Coronavirus pandemic, such as: The medium to long-term impact on Government Grant; Precept Income; expenditure projections; and access to borrowing; The Impact on the Commissioner's Estate Strategy (the building of the new HQ development has been largely unaffected by the pandemic and its future use is also assured, based on currently expected changes to working practices); The future reliance on ICT systems to support agile working; and evolved as a result of the pandemic.
-2020/21 Update: Ongoing - The Force and OPCC have successfully emerged from the first two waves of the Coronavirus pandemic.
+(OPCC and Force)

+- Anticipating and planning for a new normal; - Delivering improved and transformed operating processes and procedures, building on lessons learnt and capturing and embedding good practice; and - An appreciation of the short-term, medium and long-term direct costs of Coronavirus to Gwent Police.

+In addition, senior leaders in both the OPCC and the Force will undertake an assessment of the longer-term disruption and consequences arising from the Coronavirus pandemic, such as:

+- The medium to long-term impact on Government Grant; Precept Income; expenditure projections; and access to borrowing; - The Impact on the Commissioner's Estate Strategy (the building of the new HQ development has been largely unaffected by the pandemic and its future use is also assured, based on currently expected changes to working practices); - The future reliance on ICT systems to support agile working; and - The impact on the People Strategy to reflect the fundamentally different working practices that have evolved as a result of the pandemic.

+Ongoing - The Force and OPCC have successfully emerged from the first two waves of the Coronavirus pandemic.
 As highlighted above, in October 2020 HMICFRS undertook a Coronavirus pandemic inspection.
 Early feedback was very positive and Gwent Police awaits the final national report in response to the pandemic.
-Risks and Performance Due to an unexpected internet interruption in August 2019, the Assistant Accountant (Treasury) was unable to transfer funds to a Money Market Fund that day.
-This resulted in the Commissioner retaining funds in the bank account (£5.5m), in excess of the level determined in the Treasury Management Strategy (£2m).
-This minor breach of the Commissioner's Treasury Management Strategy was rectified the following day.
-(OPCC and Force) Contingency plans for events outside the control of the Finance Department, to avoid breaches in Financial Strategies, Regulations and Procedures should be reviewed.
-2020/21 Update: Complete - Continency plans reviewed, which remain fit for purpose.
-Risks and Performance During 2019/20, the OPCC experienced one data breach, through the loss of a mobile phone.
-Due to the security features in place and the ability to delete the contents of the phone remotely, this breach was not significant enough to report to the ICO.
-Officers and staff will continue to be reminded of the importance of security of data and the wider requirements and implications of the GDPR.
-There are mandatory NCALT packages, the completion of which can be monitored.
-Details of breaches, impact, mitigation and outcomes are recorded and kept by the Record Review Officer (OPCC) and Data Protection Officer (Force) in line with MOPI and GDPR. line with MOPI and GDPR.
-2020/21 Update: Complete - officers and staff (Force and OPCC) have undertaken annual refresher training.
-Transparency and Accountability The effectiveness of the governance arrangements for collaboration agreements needs to be determined.
-(OPCC and Force) AW are undertaking a review of the governance arrangements across Welsh Forces within collaborative areas of work.
-Their findings will be reported during 2020/21.
-2020/21 Update: Complete - the findings of the AW review have been reported, accepted and completed by the All Wales Collaboration Board.

-Outstanding Progress against 2018/19 Action Plan
+Complete - The Force and OPCC's governance structures have evolved into recovery mode and new hybrid ways of working are delivering an effective policing service.